Skip to main content

 AspectANP (Atrial Natriuretic Peptide)Liraglutide

 AdministrationIntravenous infusion only for clinical applications.
-Short half-life (~2 minutes) requires continuous administration.Subcutaneous injection once daily at any time, independent of meals.
+Short half-life (~2 minutes) requires continuous administration.Subcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.

 Best For